sherpal8/knex-practise-pluralSight/README.md

 Promise.all: Used instead of treeize to create the desired object/tree data structure.
 Also, to improve efficiency of query.

+transaction(): Used knex.transaction() to allow for a migrate or rollback - depending on when the whole transaction is successful is not.

 Use of config files and .gitignore.